brandur/mutelight-v2/articles/params.md

 While designing our [V3 platform API](https://devcenter.heroku.com/articles/platform-api-reference), we made the decision to make the formatting in our requests and responses as symmetric as possible.
 Although common for an API to return JSON, it's not quite as common to take it as input, but is our recommended usage for all incoming `PATCH`/`POST`/`PUT` requests.

-Largely reasons largely for developer convenience, we decided to allow fallback to form-encoded parameters as well (for the time being at least), so we put together a helper method that allows us to handle these in a generic fashion.
+Largely reasons largely for developer convenience, we decided to allow fall back to form-encoded parameters as well (for the time being at least), so we put together a helper method that allows us to handle these in a generic fashion.
 It looks something like this:

 ``` ruby
 class API < Sinatra::Base